 In order to find possible causes, our chiropractor will perform a thorough evaluation and examine your spine for issues of misalignment.
 Using gentle and non-invasive techniques, our experienced chiropractic migraine doctor is able to correct the spinal misalignment (subluxation).
 This can provide almost instant relief and restore your long-term health.

 Home Remedies for Headaches

 Below are a few ways that you can participate in your own healing, by making simple lifestyle changes that may help soothe or even prevent head pain.

-- Track those Triggers: Try to keep track of when your headaches start.
-Migraine sufferers may find it especially helpful to keep a diary of symptoms and possible causes.
+- Track those Triggers: Try to keep track of when your head pain start.
+Headache sufferers may find it especially helpful to keep a diary of symptoms and possible causes.
 Triggers might include anything from eating chocolate, to anxiety or inhaling specific smells.
 Pinpointing these triggers—and avoiding them when possible—could help.

-- Stress Relief: Stress puts a lot of strain on the body, and can contribute to many types of health concerns, including headaches.
+- Stress Relief: Stress puts a lot of strain on the body, and can contribute to many types of health concerns.
 Talk to your practitioner about healthy ways to handle stress, such as meditation or breathing techniques.

 - Exercise: Physical activity is an important part of any healthy lifestyle and is a great antidote to stress.

 - Healthy Habits: Making minor changes can make a big difference in your overall health and vitality.
 Do your best to eat healthy, organic foods, and make sure to get enough sleep every day.

 When To Go To The Emergency Department for Headache

 If you experience a sudden severe different headache with new symptoms such as a fever, weakness, double vision, or confusion, you should visit ER for proper evaluation.
 You want to make sure there is no serious life-threatening medical problems.